Code view and Power Fx

 Screenshot of changing the name of the new variable.

-4. On the Set variable value node, under To Value, select the flyout menu and then select Formula to open the Enter formula panel.
-Select the expand icon.
+4. On the Set variable value node, under To Value, select the flyout menu and then select Formula to open the Enter formula panel, then select the expand icon.

-5. In the formula bar, enter the following function and then select Insert, as follows:
+5. In the formula bar, enter the following function and then select Insert:

 Screenshot of Power F X to set a variable value.

-This function takes today's date and time, which has a specific date and time format (9/01/2022 08:00 AM), and stores it as a datetime value type.
-Then, the function uses the DateTimeFormat function to convert the format to a long date (for example, Monday the 1st of September) and displays it as text.
-This approach is important if you want to display simple date formats that are customer or user-friendly or if you want to store the date as a string in text format.
+This function takes today's date and time, which technically has a specific date and time format (for example, 5/31/2024 8:00 AM), adds 2 days to it, and then formats it in a long date format (for example, Friday, May 31, 2024).
+This approach is important if you want to display simple date formats that are user-friendly or if you want to store the date as a string in text format.

 Congratulations, you've successfully worked through all labs on the central authoring features in Microsoft Copilot Studio unified authoring.